jonathanwiesel/alfred-workflows/Alfred Extensions/Window Resizer/README.md

 For hotkeying, after installing the extension create a hotkey for each size with the same keywords as arguments or your custom ones

+To install just doble click the *.applescript* file

+To run just type, for example *sz f* in Alfred bar.
+Your frontmost window will be resized to fullscreen.